GitiHubi/co_piloted_auditing/README.md

 2. `Prompt_Protocol_B.md`: This OpenAI Playground protocol is intended for fine-tuning the GPT-4 model to perform a post-implementation review.
 3. `Prompt_Protocol_C.md`: This ChatGPT protocol is used for fine-tuniing the GPT-4 model to detect anomalies in journal entry data.

 Each protocol provides detailed instructions for the auditor to interact with the foundation model to accomplish a specific audit task.

-## Usage

 To use these protocols, simply follow the instructions provided in each file.
-They guide the interaction between the auditor and the foundation model, from task initiation to conclusion.
+They guide the ChatGPT interaction between the auditor and the OpenAI's GPT-4 foundation model, from task initiation to conclusion.

 ## Contributions

 Your contributions and feedback are welcome!
-Please feel free to create an issue or submit a pull request.
+Please feel free to share you prompt protocols create an issue or submit a pull request.

 ## License